Electoral System Review

 Council's Decision

-At its 3 June 2020 meeting Council made the decision to publicly notify the right to demand a poll on the electoral system.
+At its 30 August 2023 meeting Council made the decision to retain the current First-Past-the-Post voting system.

 Contact